 Mayrhofen resort guide - a general overview

-Although Mayhrhofen is one of the lowest resorts in Europe, in terms of its resort altitude (and consequently runs down to resort can be closed), much of the ski domain is above 1,600m in altitude.
+Although Mayrhofen is one of the lowest resorts in Europe, in terms of its resort altitude (and consequently runs down to resort can be closed), much of the ski domain is above 1,600m in altitude.
 The Hintertux Glacier and Lannersbach ski areas can be accessed easily by a free and regular shuttle bus.
 Both of these areas are substantially higher and are worth investigating (especially if snow or visibility are poor on local slopes).

 More and more British companies are offering catered chalets in Mayrhofen which are actually very good value for money.